qdrant/landing_page/qdrant-landing/content/blog/qdrant-n8n.md

 The workflow use the following nodes:

-- [Qdrant Vector Store - Retrieve](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreqdrant/#retrieve-documents-for-agentchain): Configure with the API key and the name of the collection the data was loaded into.
+- [Qdrant Vector Store - Retrieve](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreqdrant/#retrieve-documents-for-agentchain): Configure with [Qdrant credentials](https://docs.n8n.io/integrations/builtin/credentials/qdrant/) and the name of the collection the data was loaded into in workflow 1.

 - [Retrieval Q&A Chain](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainretrievalqa/): Configure with default values.